ekasit-ja/pcj-django/README.md

 │
 └── upload                  # for uploaded files via admin page or CKEditor
 ```

+### Problem of Cent OS 7 with SQLite
+Default python in Cent OS 7 persist to use Sqlite version 3.7.17 while django requires Sqlite version 3.8.3 or higher.
+Ordinary update will not change version acknowledgde in python at all.
+Therefore, follow this [link](http://www.djaodjin.com/blog/django-2-2-with-sqlite-3-on-centos-7.blog.html) on how to work on with this issue.

+Be sure to add `export LD_LIBRARY_PATH=/usr/local/lib` into `~/.bashrc` profile so when we execute `python3 -c "import sqlite3; print(sqlite3.sqlite_version)"`, it will return newer version of sqlite.

 ### To run development server, we must use virtual environment by
 1. `cd` to project folder first